Skip to content

 This is a Python project which uses uv for package management.

-The Makefile has several commands to help with development tasks, such as:
+The Makefile has several commands to help with development tasks:

 make build # Build the package locally